How to Render and Purify Tallow For Cooking or Skincare

 • Heat-Resistant Funnel– To transfer liquid tallow into jars without spilling.

-How to Render Tallow
+How to Render Beef Tallow (Step-by-Step)

 Preparation